The right resources in the right place at the right time.

 We can't change the world by ourselves.
 Partnering with others who share our vision and values is the only way to bring about real improvements in the healthcare system.
 Our Community Grants program is one way we are working with others to increase access to quality care.
 Organizations that receive grant funds from us are working to improve access to jobs, housing, food, education, and health care for people in low-income and minority communities.

-- Grant funds are awarded up to $75,000 (due to availability of funds hospitals may reduce this limit).
+- Grant funds are awarded up to $75,000.
+Due to availability of funds, individual hospital may reduce the $75,000 limit.

 - Applicants must strictly adhere to the grant guidelines.

-- The project/program must be a response to the health priorities identified in the local Dignity Health hospital's community assessment or Community Benefit Plan.
+- Project or program must be a response to the health priorities identified in your local Dignity Health hospital's CHNA or Community Benefit Implementation Plan.

 Apply for a Grant

 - Funded projects must involve collaboration with others, embody Dignity Health’s core values, and work to improve the health status and quality of life of the communities we serve.

 - Review the steps and timelines to apply for a grant